genomika/geninfo/README.md

 - `whitenoise` for serving static assets
 - `gunicorn` for an app server in both development and production
 - `mailhog` for testing our e-mail workflows.
+- `drf_yasg2` for building the DRF specs and API docs
+- `sentry-sdk` for logging errors tool
 ## Contributing

 If you wish to contribute to this project, please first discuss the change you wish to make via an [issue](https://github.com/genomika/geninfo/issues).